giulong/spectrum/docs/README.md

 ### Environment Variables Interpolation

-You can **avoid to specify keys directly in the yaml files** and interpolate values taken from environment variables by providing this configuration snippet:
+You can **avoid specifying keys directly in the yaml files** and interpolate values taken from environment variables by providing this configuration snippet:

 {% include copyCode.html %}